 Veteran’s Day is a tribute to military veterans who have served in the U.S. Armed Forces.
 Originating in 1919 when President Woodrow Wilson marked a year since the end of the First World War, the day coincides with other days of remembrance around the world including Armistice Day in the United Kingdom and Remembrance Day across the Commonwealth of Nations.
 Not to be confused with Memorial Day, which honors those who died while in service, Veterans Day honors all military veterans, including the living.

-Veterans Day - Key Moments
+Veterans Day - History

 Burying an unknown soldier